KeenRivals/Firefox-Deployment-Example/README.md

 ## Installation

-The contents of the "Mozilla Firefox" directory should be copied to the Firefox applicaiton directory.
+The contents of the "Mozilla Firefox" directory should be copied to the Firefox application directory.
 It will be "C:\Program Files\Mozilla Firefox", or "C:\Program Files (x86)\Mozilla Firefox".

+## Adding Extensions

+To add an extension to the extensions directory:

+1. Download the latest version from Mozilla Addons.
+2. Rename the xpi file to the extension's ID.
+You can find the extension ID by extracting the XPI (it's a zip file) and finding "id" in manifest.json.
+	* Example: uBlock's id is ``uBlock0@raymondhill.net``.